keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 ```

-If you are going to use the Arduino *Serial Plotter*, append this code:
+If you are using the Arduino *Serial Plotter*, append this code:

 ``` c++
     Serial.print("R_sens:");